ajh/ajh.github.io/_drafts/vim_cheat_sheet_part_three.md

 :redir END
 {% endhighlight %}

-# Lists and how I interact with them

-Opening files:

-* navigate with NERDTree
-* fuzzy match with CtrlP

-Switching buffers:

-* navigate with buffergator
-* don't have fuzzy match, although this could be built
-* switch to alternate file
-* jumplist

-Both files and buffers can be opened by:

-* search with grep
-* search with tags
+# Rspec Tools

+# spell

+# ZoomWin

 # TODO

-* CTRLP
-* Tagbar
-* EasyMotion
-* indent-object
-* Fugitive
-* ZoomWin
 * my vim plugins
-* motions like [[ and [m
-* spell

-Common patterns of use:
-* list and select within list
-* next previous and other navigation
-* delete from list
-* open list window, close list window

-And how I use them

 Questions:
 * Why does indent-object only work to select text in visual mode?
 But the ruby plugin adds motions like [m.
-Are they interchangable.
+Are they interchangable?